Feral-Lang/Feral-VSCode/README.md

-# Feral-VSCode
+# Feral Language syntax highlighting extension for VS Code

-Visual Studio Code's syntax highlighting extension for Feral
+Installation can be done by cloning this repository and copying the directory to `$HOME/.vscode/extensions/`.